 Heart failure has certain symptoms and signs.
 Those include pulmonary or systemic congestion (fluid retention) or limited cardiac output.
 The SSA states certain findings of cardiac function and structural abnormality support the diagnosis of chronic heart failure.
-For purposes of disability benefits, there are two main types of chronic heart failure:
+For purposes of benefits, there are two main types of chronic heart failure which are listed below.

 THE TWO TYPES OF CHRONIC HEART FAILURE

 (i) Predominant systolic dysfunction (the inability of the heart to contract normally and expel sufficient blood).
-This is characterized by a dilated, poorly contracting left ventricle an a reduced ejection fraction.
+This is seen when one has a dilated, poorly contracting left ventricle an a reduced ejection fraction.
 An ejection fraction is the percentage of the blood in the ventricle actually pumped out with each contraction.

 (ii) Predominant diastolic dysfunction (the inability of the heart to relax and fill normally).
-This is characterized by a thickened ventricular muscle.
+This is seen when one has a thickened ventricular muscle.
 Also, you will see poor ability of the left ventricle to distend, increased ventricular filling pressure, and a normal or increased ejection fraction.

 However, cardiovascular disease also refers to other conditions.
-For example, it refers to abnormal heart beats, infections, and heart defects.
-The causes of heart disease vary.
-The cause depends on your specific symptoms.
-They include atherosclerosis, high blood pressure, and genetic factors such as birth defects.
+For example, it refers to an abnormal heart beat, infections, and other heart defects.
+The causes of heart disease vary and depends on your specific symptoms.
+Symptoms include atherosclerosis, high blood pressure, and genetic factors such as birth defects.

 HOW TO APPLY FOR DISABILITY BENEFITS DUE TO HEART FAILURE?

-If you have chronic heart failure, you should apply for disability benefits.
+If you have chronic heart failure, you should apply for SSDI and SSI benefits.
 In order to file for SSDI, you can go online and apply on the SSA’s website.
-When you fill out SSA’s forms, do not forget to write about how your cardiac disease impacts your ability to work.
+When you fill out SSA’s forms, do not forget to write about how your heart disease impacts your ability to work.

 Also, do not forget to write about how you can no longer exercise, exert yourself, and take care of your daily chores and tasks.
-If you have other medical or physical issues that contribute to your disability, then you should mention them in your SSA forms.
+If you have other medical or physical issues that contribute to your inability to work, then you should mention them on your SSA forms.